Pennsylvania State University, B.A.

 Nick’s work is varied, but focuses primarily on construction law, premises liability, civil rights litigation and appellate advocacy.
 He has received his OSHA 10 certification and frequently represents construction contractors, municipalities, school districts, and police officers in personal injury and property damages claims.
 Nick is a co-head of the firm’s Municipal Liability and Civil Rights Litigation practice group.
-Nick is a member of the Pennsylvania and New Jersey bars, and is also admitted to practice in the Eastern District of Pennsylvania, the District of New Jersey, and the Third Circuit Court of Appeals.
+Nick is a member of the Pennsylvania and New Jersey bars, and is also admitted to practice in the Eastern District of Pennsylvania, the Middle District of Pennsylvania, the District of New Jersey and the Third Circuit Court of Appeals.

 Construction and Premises Liability: